What Is a Refinance Loan?

 How much does it cost to refinance a mortgage?

 The cost to refinance your loan depends on several factors.
 Many refinance loan programs require a new appraisal on the home.
 That cost can range from $400-$750 for an average-sized home, but it may not always be required under all refinance loan programs.
 There are also generally closing costs associated with your new refinanced home loan.
 Sometimes those closing costs, which can vary widely depending on the size and type of property, must come out of pocket, and other times, they can be rolled into the financing of the new home loan instead of coming out of your pocket when the new refinanced loan closes.
-It is important to discuss the costs, terms and conditions associated with a refinance loan with your Fairway mortgage advisor.
+It is important to discuss the costs, terms, and conditions associated with a refinance loan with your Fairway mortgage advisor.

 When should I refinance my mortgage?

 The short answer here is that you can refinance anytime when it benefits you as a borrower, as long as you have at least a six-month on-time payment history on your current home mortgage loan.
-Maybe that means when mortgage rates have decreased considerably.
-Maybe that means when you have built up a significant equity stake in your home, when a refi would serve to either shorten your loan term or to tap that equity by taking cash out at the time of refinancing.
+Maybe that means that mortgage rates have decreased considerably.
+Maybe that means when you have built up a significant equity stake in your home when a refi would serve to either shorten your loan term or to tap that equity by taking cash out at the time of refinancing.
 The answer to this question is different for each individual client.
 It is important to discuss your specific financial situation and goals with your Fairway mortgage advisor when considering a refi.

 Can I refinance if I have an FHA loan?